difference between e business and e commerce

 Regardless of which approach you choose, it’s important to remember that both e-business and e-commerce involve utilizing digital technology to improve the way you do business.
 By taking advantage of these tools and embracing the opportunities presented by the digital world, you can help your business stay competitive and succeed in the ever-evolving world of online commerce.

-See also difference between physical and chemical changes
+See also difference between desktop and laptop

 Table difference between e business and e commerce